 It’s a combination of dull arithmetical procedures.
 Let’s take work “My failed Math Exam” as an example.

-As the time had passed, I was becoming more and more bored.
+As time had passed, I was becoming more and more bored.
 And because of that boredom, I sketched blue naughty eye on a bracelet.
 I’d been seeking for decision some more time and then gave up.

 5. Who and/or what inspires your work?

 I can be inspired by very simple things.
-Even by a pack of powder from local supermarket.
+Even by a pack of powder from a local supermarket.

 6. What role does art play in your life?
 How does it change the way you view the world?

 Arts&ads are making love under my visual direction, as it said in my profile.
 I’m kind of mad about combining art with ordinary stuff in my collages.
-So, when I enter exhibition, I’m becoming a sort of maniac visitor who’s taking detailed pics of every art object.
+So, when I enter an exhibition, I’m becoming a sort of maniac visitor who’s taking detailed pics of every art object.